MikaBerglund/Getting-Started-with-Cosmos-DB/Part05-readme.md

 [<- Part 4](Part04-readme.md)

 > Note!
 This part is written for the v2 of the Cosmos DB SDK.
 There is now a newer, more simpler version of the SDK that you really should look into.
-I will update the documentation in this part to match [Cosmos DB SDK v3](https://github.com/Azure/azure-cosmos-dotnet-v3).
+I will update the documentation in this part to match [Cosmos DB SDK v3](https://github.com/Azure/azure-cosmos-dotnet-v3) as soon as possible.

 The last part in this tutorial is just a brief overview of how you can use your data model you created in [Part 3](Part03-readme.md) to read and write data in your Cosmos DB database.